myerstina515/data-structures-and-algorithms/javascript/graph/README.md

 Returns the total number of nodes in the graph
 6. BFT()
 Accepts a starting node.
 Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
 Display the collection.
+7. getEdges()
+Accepts a graph and an array, returns the combined value of all edges

 ## Challenge